snowboardit/snowboardit/README.md

 - Netlify

 ## 🎈 Fun Facts
-👪 Love spending time with friends and family
+👪 I love spending time with friends and family<br>
-🏂 Snowboarder since '02
+🏂 Snowboarder since '02<br>
-✈️ Flying gliders/airplanes since '13
+✈️ Flying gliders/airplanes since '13<br>
-💡 Learning something new each and every day
+💡  Learning something new each and every day<br>
 📽️ Creative mind with special interests in digital media, photography, and cinematography